A Short Guide to Protecting Undocumented Residents and Their Families for the Benefit of Public Health and All Society

 - ○ Setting up clinics in ways that protect the privacy of clients and their data

 - Handling interactions with federal Immigration and Customs Enforcement (ICE) or with patients, if ICE agents come into a clinic or hospital or other provider setting.
 ICE must treat private spaces differently than public spaces.
 American Civil Liberties Union has more information—your local chapter may be able to provide information.
+See CaliforniaHealth+ Advocates sample policies for internal protocols for interacting with ICE and law enforcement for health clinics.

 - Understanding what information is mandatory versus optional for patients to share during patient consent, or for staff to share with ICE